 Set up a honeymoon fund

 Whilst some honeymoon funds are attached to a travel agent, our online cash gift registry, Patchwork, allows you to collect cash contributions direct for you to spend when and how you like.
 Patchworkit.com is unique in that you can create a visual representation of your ideal honeymoon broken down into individual experiences, so your friends and family will be able to see exactly what you want to get up to.
 You can include photos of everything, from the hotel you want to stay in, to the cocktails you want to drink, then give each of those experiences a price and description, i.e £100 for a night in a hotel, £50 for dinner, or £5 for beers on the beach.
 Your guests will then be able to choose which bit to treat you to and leave a lovely message.
-Plus, unlike other gift registries all cash contributions will go straight into your PayPal account, so you can keep the money separate from any other savings.
+Plus, unlike other gift registries all cash contributions will go straight into your bank or PayPal account, so you can start planning and booking straight away.

 If you’ve already decided on a travel agent, you might find that they have a honeymoon fund you can use included in your package.
 However, most independent honeymoon funds will charge either a one off fee, or a commission on contributions.
 At Patchwork, we charge a 3% commission on contributions, meaning it’s free to create and share a patchwork, and we only make our money when you start to collect yours.
 To read more about our fees, go here.